WICG/import-maps/README.md

 delete self.WebSocket;
 ```

-With module import maps, you can restrict access by mapping a built-in module to the special module `@std/blank`:
+With import maps, you can restrict access by mapping a built-in module to the special module `@std/blank`:

 ```json
 {